Save 20% off your first order with code: WELCOME

 While CBD is the most popular cannabinoid because of its wide range of benefits, other cannabinoids generally offer more specific effects.

-Other Cannabinoids Compounds include:
+Other Cannabinoid Compounds include:

-- CBN or cannabinol is known as the sleepy cannabinoid.
+• Cannabinol (CBN): is known as the sleepy cannabinoid.
 This cannabinoid is most often used to assist with sleep and relaxation at night.

 Sum It Up!